ibm-cloud-docs/apps/reqnsi.md

 You can see all the services that are available in {{site.data.keyword.Bluemix_notm}} in the following ways:

 * From the {{site.data.keyword.Bluemix_notm}} console.
 View the {{site.data.keyword.Bluemix_notm}} catalog.
-* From the bluemix command line interface.
-Use the `bluemix service offerings` command.
+* From the ibmcloud command line interface.
+Use the `ibmcloud service offerings` command.
 * From your own application.
 Use the [GET /v2/services Services API](http://apidocs.cloudfoundry.org/197/services/list_all_services.html){: new_window}.

 You can select the service that you need when you develop applications.
 Once you select it, {{site.data.keyword.Bluemix_notm}} provisions the service.
 The provisioning process can be different for different types of services.
 For example, a database service creates a database, and a push notification service for mobile applications generates configuration information.